zero88/robotframework-excel/README.md

 For in depth detail on how the keywords function, read the Keyword documentation found here : [Keyword Documentation](https://zero-88.github.io/robotframework-excel/docs/ExcelRobot.html)

-To run the test navigate to the Tests directory in C:\Python folder.
 Open a command prompt within the `tests/acceptance` folder and run:

 ```bash
 pybot ExcelRobotTest.robot -d "./out"